Elevator and Escalator Accident

 - Unsafe and improperly barricaded spaces surrounding the escalator and its moving parts.

-If you, or a loved one, were seriously injured in an elevator or escalator accident, contact Jed Dietrich, Esq. and the Dietrich Law Firm P.C. today at 716-839-3939.
+If you, or a loved one, were seriously injured in an elevator or escalator accident, contact Jed Dietrich, Esq. and the team at the Dietrich Law Firm P.C. today at 716-839-3939.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!
 Jed Dietrich, Esq., recognized as a New York Super Lawyer, and his team of highly experienced Buffalo, New York elevator and escalator accident injury attorneys will fight to obtain the best result for YOU!

 The severity of injuries suffered in elevator and escalator mishaps greatly depends on the type of accident.
 Nevertheless, both elevator and escalator accidents can cause severe bodily harm, some of the most frequently occurring injuries include: